Touring the Museum

-Let history unfold before your eyes as you walk in the museum halls!
-Go past the finds from Minoan necropolises and see unique pieces of art as well as objects of everyday use such as tweezers for eyebrows and ivory combs.
+Let history unfold before your eyes as you walk through the museum halls.
+The findings from Minoan necropolises include unique works of art as well as items of daily use.
+Wander through the 27 museum halls and:

-Admire the distinctive types of ceramic called kamares wares (2000-1700 BC), their lovely colours and themes, plant and animal motifs as well as two honoured symbols of the Minoan Times: the bull’s head and the sacred double axe.
+- Admire the impressive Kamares ware; notice the lovely colours and themes, the plant and animal motifs as well as two symbols of the Minoan Times: the sacred double axe and the bull’s head;

-Take a picture of the Museum’s most prominent exhibit: The Phaistos Disc.
-It is made of clay, with hieroglyphic carvings and ideograms on it and holds a place among archaeological mysteries since the purpose of its creation and the meaning of its inscriptions have so far been unknown.
+- Take some time before the Phaistos Disc, the museum’s most prominent exhibit.
+It is made of clay, with hieroglyphic carvings and ideograms on it and holds a place among archaeological mysteries since the purpose of its creation is unknown and the meaning of its inscriptions is yet to be deciphered;

-Learn about everyday life of the Minoans and their favourite sport, bull-leaping as depicted on the wonderful murals on display and the ivory bull-leaper figurine.
+- Learn about the Minoans’ everyday life and their favourite sport, bull-leaping, on the wonderful murals on display and the ivory bull-leaper figurine;

-Read the Kourites Hymn at the sanctuary of Zeus Diktaios, which was sung by young men in the nude while they danced during secret rites.
-They clashed their copper shields in an attempt to imitate legendary Kourites who guarded the divine infant [Zeus] and danced noisily while banging their shields in order to cover up the baby’s crying and so protect him from his father Cronus, who was known for eating his children.
+- Read the Kourites Hymn at the sanctuary of Zeus Diktaios, which was chanted by young men in the nude while they danced during secret rites.
+They clashed their copper shields in an attempt to imitate legendary Kourites who guarded the divine infant [Zeus].
+They danced noisily while banging their shields in order to cover up the baby’s crying and so protect him from his father Cronus, who was known for eating his children;

-Extra tip: Make a point of visiting Knossos, the most important centre of the Minoan Civilisation.
+Make a point of visiting Knossos, the most important centre of the Minoan Civilisation.
 It is found on an idyllic area on Kefala hill, 5km SE of Heraklion amidst olive trees, vineyards and cypress trees.
 Knossos is known to have been the capital of the Minoans and the seat of their king Minos.
-Two renowned myths are connected to the Palace of Knossos: that of Daedalus and his son Icarus as well as that of the Minotaur who dwelt in the Labyrinth.
+Two famous myths are related to the Palace of Knossos: that of Daedalus and his son Icarus as well as that of Minotaur and the Labyrinth.